GOlukorede/PhoneStore_REST-API/README.md

 - Olukorede Samson Gbenga

 ## **Acknowledgments**
-**Special thanks to ALX for the scholarship and the excellent training offered to me.**
+**I would like to express my sincere gratitude to **ALX** for awarding me a scholarship and providing me with exceptional training and support.
+The resources and expertise made available to me through this program have been instrumental in helping me develop the skills and knowledge necessary to complete this API project.**